DAYTON, Ohio (WDTN) – The Montgomery County auditor’s office has started the process of reappraising properties damaged by the Memorial Day tornadoes.

 “Some of them are vacant lots, some of them wouldn’t have any damage,” Evans said.
 “We’re really looking at somewhere between 3,000 and 5,000 parcels having some sort of damage.”

 Many of those properties were looked at shortly before the storm as part of the county’s revaluation process that takes place every six years, Evans said.

 “We had very recent before imagery from late spring,” Evans said.
 “So we have a really good comparison between the two, and we were able to kind of really piece together what that storm track meant.”

 Some neighbors told 2 NEWS they feel optimistic that the reappraisal process will make a difference.

 “Come tax time, I know that my budget is going to greatly appreciate that relief,” Pagan said.

 The auditor’s office is encouraging those with damaged properties to fill out an application for a damaged property deduction.

 The process of taking photos of properties in the tornadoes’ path will continue into August, Evans said.
 The auditor’s office has informed local jurisdictions about the process and the vehicle workers will use to revisit properties, she added.

-Property owners affected by the tornadoes will learn how their properties have been revalued toward the end of the year, Evans said.Grab the FREE WDTN News App for iPhone or Android.
+Property owners affected by the tornadoes will learn how their properties have been revalued toward the end of the year, Evans said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.